todbot/blink1/docs/blink1-hid-commands.md

 - The command action is the ascii value of the letter given (e.g. 'c' = 0x63)
 - Any command with unused cmd args should set them to zero.
+- On mk2 devices, gamma-correction of R,G,B values is done on the device, while on mk1 devices, the gamma correction is done in blink1-lib

 The most common command is "fade to RGB", which has the form: